-Alzheimer’s and Dementia Care In Cincinnati
+Alzheimer’s and Dementia Care in Cincinnati, OH and Northern Kentucky

 The challenges of caring for a loved one who’s suffering from dementia can be overwhelming.
-Our professional caregivers can ease the burden with customized home health care services that ensure a higher quality of life for you, your loved one, and your entire family.
+Our professional caregivers can ease the burden with customized home care services that ensure a higher quality of life for you, your loved one, and your entire family.

 To provide the most effective method of home care services for your family’s unique situation, Home Helpers dementia caregivers receive specialized training and are highly experienced in dementia care; in fact, many are certified in Alzheimer’s care through our partnership with the National Certification Board for Alzheimer Care (NCBAC).